Canadian Medical Assistance Teams: 2011 Tōhoku earthquake and tsunami, Japan

+CMAT sent medical volunteers who were trained in CBRNE (chemical, biological, radiological, nuclear and explosive) events.

-A 5-member strike team collaborated with the Japanese military in the coastal town of Onagawa, approximately 15 km east of Ishinomaki and were asked to assist with the search and recovery of victims in this small community which was flattened by the tsunami.
-Working their way through broken homes, rubble and bamboo forests, the team reported that in this area the waves were well over 100 feet high and deposited debris into the branches of tall trees.
+The team made their way to Ishinomaki, experiencing several aftershocks ranging from 5.0 to 6.6.
+A 5-member strike team collaborated with the Japanese military in the coastal town of Onagawa, approximately 15km east of Ishinomaki and were asked to assist with the search and recovery of victims in this small community which was flattened by the tsunami.
+The waves were well over 100 feet high and deposited debris into the branches of tall trees.
 Of the estimated 15,000 people who lived in this community before the tsunami, only about 300 survived the disaster.

-The situation in Japan was reminiscent of CMAT's first deployment in response to the Indian Ocean tsunami of 2004.
-Just like Indonesia, countless numbers of people in Japan perished in the disaster, and those who did survive, escaped largely unharmed.
-The medical team visited evacuation centres provided primary medical care and first aid to some of the evacuees, as the few patients who survived with major or significant injuries had already been evacuated.
-Many of the patients that the team saw were elderly, and had chronic illnesses like diabetes and high blood pressure.

-Meanwhile, other members of the team were awaiting delivery of the Nomad water purification unit.
-The purchase of this portable water purification system manufactured by Noah Water Systems was made possible through the generous support of our donors, especially the Lotus Light Charity Society from Vancouver, and the "Helping Hands" program run by the York Region District School Board.
-The unit is capable of producing 25 gallons / 95 litres per minute or 36,000 gallons / 136,800 liters per day and will satisfy the need for large volumes of safe drinking water using any fresh water source: well, lake, river, stream, and pond and even polluted floodwaters.

-The Nomad unit was delivered to the team in Ishinomaki in collaboration with the Japanese military, and the decision was made to place the Nomad in the community of Kitakamicho Aikawa, a small fishing village of about 1000 people, which was completely destroyed by the tsunami.
+The team also facilitated delivery of a large water purification unit in collaboration with the Japanese military, and the decision was made to place the unit in the community of Kitakamicho Aikawa, a small fishing village of about 1000 people, which was completely destroyed by the tsunami.
 The unit supplied the whole community with safe drinking water as the water reservoir and most of the water supply infrastructure was washed away in the tsunami.

-Local authorities and military estimated that it would take at least six months before the system is back up and running again.
-The nomad supplied water for the community during the period of reconstruction.
+2013 Typhoon Haiyan/ Yolanda, Leyte and Samar, Philippines

+Following the devastation caused by Typhoon Haiyan (locally known as Yolanda) in the Philippines in November 2013, Canadian Medical Assistance Teams (CMAT) deployed a disaster assessment team followed by a medical team to support affected communities.
+Working primarily in Leyte province, including the city of Ormoc, CMAT volunteers established mobile medical clinics and provided primary health care to communities where local health infrastructure had been severely damaged.
+Over the course of approximately one month, the team, composed of Canadian primary health care physicians, nurse practitioners, nurses, and paramedics, treated nearly 2,000 patients and assisted with broader recovery needs such as public health surveillance, and mental health and psychosocial support assessments.

-2015 Nepal
+2015 Nepal Earthquake

+CMAT deployed multiple volunteer teams to Nepal following the 2015 Nepal earthquake.
+An initial assessment team arrived in April 2015 and conducted surveys of the heavily affected Gorkha District region and surrounding rural villages to determine health needs and infrastructure damage.
+Working in coordination with the World Health Organization-led Health Cluster, CMAT personnel were tasked with conducting rapid health surveillance in remote communities and establishing clinical services for earthquake-affected populations.

+Subsequent rotations of multidisciplinary medical volunteers including physicians, nurses, paramedics, and logisticians operated field clinics in villages such as Baluwa and surrounding mountain communities.
+Teams provided primary health care, treated injuries and common illnesses, conducted maternal and child health assessments, and trekked to isolated settlements that had limited access to medical services after the earthquake.
+CMAT also worked with local health authorities and community health volunteers to support psychosocial care and public-health outreach.

-They deployed to Nepal in 2015 following the April 2015 Nepal earthquake where they also assisted with the rescue of Canadian yoga teacher Tamara McLeod.
+They also assisted with the rescue of Canadian yoga teacher Tamara McLeod.